kapilt/contentmirror/ore.rescueme/trunk/ore/rescueme/readme.txt

 Commercial Support
 ------------------

-The contentmirror system is designed to be useable out of the box, but if you need commercial support or installation assistance, ObjectRealms.
+The contentmirror system is designed to be useable out of the box, but if you need commercial support or installation assistance, please contact us at info@objectrealms.net